Important information and who we are

 Widgit Online uses WebPurify for automated image moderation.

-Widgit Online uses Rollbar and Scalyr to monitor use of the service for the sole purpose of maintaining and improving the service.
+Widgit Online uses Rollbar and Scalyr to monitor use of the service for the sole purposes of maintaining and improving the service.

 The data gathered using Scalyr may include elements of your account data, such as your login name, email address or IP address.
 Where it is possible and practical to do so, the data gathered using Scalyr is anonymised or redacted.

 For a list of the cookies we use, see "Cookies".
 Please note that if you set your browser to disable or reject cookies, parts of the website may not be accessible or function properly.

 We have security measures in place to prevent your personal data from being accidentally lost, disclosed, used or accessed in an unauthorised way.
 We also limit access to your data to the employees and third parties that need access to it in order to provide the Widgit Online service.

 All Widgit staff with access to your data are subject to a duty of confidence and have been trained in privacy awareness and the handling of personal data.

 Data Retention (How long we keep your personal data for)